Our Vision and Values

 More detailed information about our vision, values, principles and practices will be made available here following registration with the Charity Commission, in the elfwoods CIO Governing Document and our Founders’ Charter.

-The timberyard allows for locally grown timber to be processed into various useful products that our communities need.
-This very important part of trying to live more sustainably means that our woodlands are well cared for as a renewable natural resource, in addition to providing the community with many other essential environmental services and valued wildlife habitat.
+Our timberyard allows for locally grown timber to be processed into various useful products.
+This important part of trying to live more sustainably means that our woodlands are well cared for as a renewable, natural resource; in addition to providing the community with many other essential environmental services while supporting valued wildlife habitats.

-Many people over the years have contributed to the evolution of elfwoods, and no one person can fairly claim to be the founder, as the proposition has been a collective and cooperative effort.
-We all create and nourish the spark, even if just through talking around the campfire; so credit is really due to the friendship and open-minded, generous nature of the many people* who have been prepared to think outside the constraints of convention and habits.
+Many people over the years have contributed to the evolution of elfwoods.
+Ours has been a truly collective and co-operative effort, the creative spark instigated by our founder, Paddy Cox, but credit is really due to the friendship and open-minded, generous nature of the many people* who have been prepared to think outside the constraints of convention and habits, to explore more caring and sharing ways of living in harmony with Nature.

 (1) The Earth Charter is a document with sixteen principles powering a global movement towards a more just, sustainable and peaceful world.